Tiered Responses to Student Behavior

 • Referral to alternative education programs.

-• Short-term out-of-school suspension (one to three days for elementary students/one to five days for secondary students) with a restorative circle or conference upon return.
+• Short-term out-of-school suspension (1-3 days for elementary students, 1-5 days for secondary students) with a restorative circle or conference upon return.

 • Referral to law enforcement if required by local policy.